menu

 • Nurture physical, spiritual, emotional, social, and intellectual growth and development of each child

-• Monitor growth and development of each child and communicate progress and concerns with parents and director
+• Monitor growth and development of each child; regularly communicate progress and concerns with parents and school leadership

 • Attend to daily communication using the school’s chosen software and on JCC email